Varicose eczema is a long-term skin condition that affects the lower legs and is common in people with varicose veins.

-It is also known as venous eczema or gravitational eczema.
+It is also known as venous eczema, gravitational eczema and stasis eczema.

 What causes varicose eczema